Crystal Ninja scales online courses with AI video | HeyGen

 “A one-hour course that used to take a couple of days to edit can now be done in less time than it would normally take just to film,” Kellie said.
 “It’s fast and seamless.”

-That efficiency freed her up to expand what she offers and focus on creativity rather than logistics.
+That efficiency freed her up to expand offerings and focus on creativity rather than logistics.
 "It gives me more time to add more information to our courses."

 HeyGen also removed financial barriers.
-While Kellie deeply respects professional studios, the cost wasn’t sustainable for the volume of content she needed to create.
+While Kellie deeply respects professional studios, the cost wasn’t sustainable for the volume of content she needed to generate.